-Sierra currently serves as the Executive Director for the Plumas Health Care Foundation, where she combines her passion for non-profit work and healthcare.
-She is also the co-creator of an event styling business, Stevie James, which allows her to channel her love for art into various events.
-Sierra is the Board Chair for The Plumas Sun, the only local news division in Plumas County, and as a Board Director for Plumas Arts, she is dedicated to ensuring that the community, both young and old, has ongoing access to and support for the transformative power of art.
+Now back in Plumas County, Sierra serves as the Director of Community Relations and Foundation for the Plumas Hospital District, where she combines her dedication to nonprofit work and healthcare.
+She is also the co-creator of Stevie James, an event styling business that allows her to channel her artistic vision into creating memorable experiences.
+Committed to fostering an informed and connected community, Sierra is the Board Chair of The Plumas Sun, the county’s only local news division, and serves as a Board Director for Plumas Arts, working to ensure access to the transformative power of art, culture, and journalism for all generations.
+Whether advocating for healthcare, the arts, or the vital role of local news in keeping communities informed, Sierra remains dedicated to strengthening and enriching the Plumas County community. |

 Jane Braxton Little has served on the Plumas Arts Board since 2019.